 Where To Eat In Calabria

-Incipit Restaurant is also outstanding.
+Another restaurant in Tropea, Incipit Restaurant is outstanding.
 Book a table outdoors.

-In Scilla: In the charming district of Chianalea, find Ristorante Bleu de Toi where the tables are sitting by the sea and the food is incredible.
+In the charming district of Chianalea, find Ristorante Bleu de Toi, where the tables sit by the sea and the food is incredible.
 I returned a second evening as the charming server and chef made the evenings so memorable.

 Where To Stay In Calabria

-In Tropea: Try Bella Tropea Accommodation.
-This family-run bed and breakfast, a few minutes walk from the old town, is a charmer and the owners go out of their way to ensure your stay is perfect.
+Try Bella Tropea Accommodation in Tropea.
+This family-run bed and breakfast, a few minutes’ walk from the old town, is a charmer and the owners go out of their way to ensure your stay is perfect.

 There’s also A Casa di Alessandro.
-Located in the historic center of Tropea, this bed and breakfast is a great place to relax after a day exploring Tropea.
+Located in the historic center of Tropea, this bed and breakfast is a great place to relax after a day exploring Tropea, Italy.